 Many of our customers ask us about the origins of this unique, living form of art.
 How did this tradition start?

-The origins of motorcycle patches can be traced back to the 1920’s when the American Motorcyclist Association was founded.
-Members of the group would gather at AMA events and have jackets with the club logo / name and the region they were from, embroidered by hand, on their jackets.
+The origins of motorcycle patches date back to the 1920s, when the American Motorcyclist Association was founded.
+Members of the group would gather at AMA events.
+They wore jackets with their club logo and name and the region they were from.
+These patches were embroidered by hand on their jackets.

 Check out our Lethal Threat Biker patches, will last you for many years of enjoyment.
 CLICK HERE